airbytehq/airbyte/docs/connector-development/tutorials/config-based/3-connecting.md

   stream_names: ["customers_stream"]
 ```

-Let's fill this out these TODOs with the information found in the exchange rates api docs https://exchangeratesapi.io/documentation/
+Let's fill this out these TODOs with the information found in the [Exchange Rates API docs](https://exchangeratesapi.io/documentation/)

 1. First, let's rename the stream from `customers` to `rates.